Polochon-street/bliss-rs/README.md

 To use bliss-rs, you'll need a few packages: a C linker, `ffmpeg`, and the associated development packages (libavformat, libavutil, libavcodec, libavfilter, libavdevice), as well as the clang development packages.
-These steps are necessary for e.g. run the examples below.
+These steps are necessary to e.g. run the examples below.

 On Ubuntu: